Chart Color Schemes

 Branyan lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validations, as of Nov 2025, Branyan's estimated population is around 5,252.
-This shows an increase of 592 people since the 2021 Census, which reported a population of 4,660.
-The growth is inferred from AreaSearch's estimate of 5,032 residents following examination of ABS ERP data released Jun 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 151 persons per square kilometer.
-Branyan's 12.7% growth since 2021 exceeded its SA3 area's 8.7%, marking it as a regional growth leader.
-Interstate migration contributed approximately 74.0% of overall population gains during recent periods, with natural growth and overseas migration also positive factors.
+Based on ABS population updates and AreaSearch validation, the suburb of Branyan's estimated population is around 5,286 as of Feb 2026.
+This reflects a growth of 626 people since the 2021 Census, which reported a population of 4,660.
+The change was inferred from AreaSearch's estimate of 5,032 residents following examination of June 2024 ABS ERP data release and an additional 133 validated new addresses since the Census date.
+This results in a density ratio of 152 persons per square kilometer.
+Branyan's growth rate of 13.4% since the 2021 census exceeded Rest of Qld's 9.1%, marking it as a regional growth leader.
+Interstate migration contributed approximately 74.0% of overall population gains, although all drivers were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 base year data.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; thus AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
-Future population dynamics anticipate an above median growth of regional areas nationally, with Branyan expected to increase by 1,012 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 15.7% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+These state projections lack age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied where utilised.
+Future demographic trends anticipate an above median population growth nationally, with the suburb expected to increase by 836 persons to 2041, reflecting an overall increase of 11.0% over the 17 years.

 Frequently Asked Questions - Population